avdhagam/chitchat/README.md

 + Websockets using Socket.io
 + PubSub using Redis
 + Containerization using Docker
-+ User Authentication using JWT
++ User Authorization using JWT